SaMuELToLoKo/homebridge-advanced-thermostat/README.md

 # homebridge-advanced-thermostat

-This is a HomeBridge plujin.
+This is a HomeBridge plugin.
 Allows HomeKit to use your own Thermostat under HTTP protocol.

 # Installation